-During the 90s a legal topless bar at Kew’s Clifton Hotel was raided by police because women trafficked from Asia were being held captive as sex slaves upstairs.
 These are all examples of corruption within legal businesses.
 The legal and illegal brothels and strip clubs are all interconnected.
 Some may think that stripping is just harmless entertainment but strip clubs usually have brothels inside or connected to them.

 Stripping is becoming more and more extreme, with the influence of internet pornography.
 For example, women insert objects, including vegetables, into their orifices as part of their act.
 The way to make money as a stripper is by private lap dances involving whatever the punter requests, often penetration and sexual contact.
 Many women move between stripping and prostitution just to make ends meet.
 Often they feel safer in prostitution because in stripping they are dealing with crowds of rowdy, drunk men.
 They feel they are more in control and it is less degrading doing prostitution.

 When the sex trade is made legal, demand is created and normalised.
 The public come to accept it and don’t know the difference between legal and illegal brothels.
 It is an industry that operates outside of normal hours so the public don’t see what is really going on.